What Won’t a Home Inspector Do?

 5. Home inspectors don’t give failing grades

 There’s a big misconception that home inspectors can condemn a building or somehow “flunk” a house.
-Home inspectors don’t actually make this type of judgment call.
+Home inspectors don’t make this type of judgment call.
 They aren’t umpires calling strikes on a building and killing your real estate dream when they get to strike three.

 6. Home inspectors don’t appraise houses